acgetchell/mundus-atrox/src/journals/sixth.md

 6. *Tysnera* casts Melf’s Acid Arrow on the Wolf, doing 24 damage!
 7. *Viker* heals *Geral* by 9 hit points and everyone else gets 3 from her Unicorn totem.
 8. *Wulrif* hits the Drow with a spell, doing half damage of 10 hit points due to a successful saving throw.
-9. Actius hits the Drow and deals 10 damage.
+9. *Actias* hits the Drow and deals 10 damage.
 10. *Geral* uses Commander's Strike on me and I hit the Wolf for 25 damage!
 11. The Hobgoblin Leader attacks Orky and deals 15 damage, minus 3. *CoralKing* takes 3 Magic Missiles to the face from the Shaman and gets 11 damage.
 12. I hit the Wolf again for 19 damage.